ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-supply-chain-use-cases.md

 # Introduction {#intro}

 Modern software applications are an intricate mix of first-party and third-party code, development practices and tools, deployment methods and infrastructure, and interfaces and protocols.
 The software supply chain comprises all elements associated with an application's design, development, deployment, and maintenance throughout its entire lifecycle.
 The complexity of software coupled with a lack of lifecycle visibility increases the risks associated with system attack surface and the number of cyber threats capable of harmful impacts, such as exfiltration of data, disruption of operations, and loss of reputation, intellectual property, and financial assets.
 There is a need for a platform architecture that will allow consumers to know that suppliers maintained appropriate security practices without requiring access to proprietary intellectual property.
 SCITT-enabled products and analytics solutions will assist in managing compliance and assessing risk to help prevent and detect supply chain attacks across the entire software lifecycle while prioritizing data privacy.

-[^abs2-]

-[^abs2-]: Insert more detail on the development and deployment flows, threat landscape, and notional artifacts that allow security/compliance risk assessment.

 ## Terminology {#terms}